 Who we are

-At the end of 2018, BCI had more than 1,400 members, spanning the entire global cotton supply chain from farmer organisations through to retailers are brands.
+At the end of 2018, BCI had more than 1,400 members, spanning the entire global cotton supply chain from farmer organisations through to retailers and brands.
 Together, we are collectively addressing the negative impacts of mainstream cotton production by supporting the production and sourcing of Better Cotton – cotton grown in line with the Better Cotton Principles and Criteria.
 In 2018, BCI Retailer and Brand Members sourced more than one million metric tonnes of Better Cotton.